intowow/CrystalExpressDocumentation-iOS/docs/docs/setup.md

 ## Allow Http connection
 - After xcode7 (iOS9 SDK), it only allow https connections, so we need to add the following settings in your app Info.plist to pass the Https check.
+- Since we don't know what AD's click through url is, we need to allow arbitrary loads for Http connection.
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>